PELVIC FLOOR PHYSIOTHERAPY IN AURORA, ON!

 - Prolapse: If you’ve been told that you have a pelvic organ prolapse and may benefit from surgery, Pelvic Floor Physiotherapy should be the first line of defense.

 - Radical Prostatectomy and Prostatitis: Prostate surgery and Prostatitis can be major contributors of pelvic floor dysfunction in males.
 Treating pelvic pain in males and females is crucial to maintaining good quality of life.

-- Cancer: Radiation to the abdominal wall and pelvic floor does a number on your pelvic floor.
-Pelvic Floor Physiotherapy is crucial in maintain function of the Pelvic Floor after radiation, as well as after reconstructive surgery.
+- Cancer: Radiation to the abdominal wall and the pelvis can damage your pelvic floor.
+Pelvic Floor Physiotherapy is crucial to maintain function after radiation, as well as after reconstructive surgery.
 Chemotherapy induced menopause is also a risk factor for Pelvic Floor dysfunction and should be addressed.

 - Abdominal surgery (including c-sections): Abdominal surgery leaves you with scar tissue that affects the mobility of the core and its content, which in turn can affect the pelvic floor.

 - Pelvic Surgeries: Any surgery involving the pelvic floor should be properly rehabilitated.
 Surgery is a traumatic process for all the tissues involved to heal from.
 You wouldn’t leave an ACL surgery untreated.